-The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2020 for Raymond Chang, the Company's Vice President and General Counsel.
+The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2021 for Raymond Chang, the Company's Vice President and General Counsel.

 Executive Benefits and Payments Upon Termination (1) Involuntary Not for Cause Termination (2)

 Base Salary (2.5 times) \$1,030,000

-Continuing medical benefits \$408,768
+Continuing medical benefits \$466,160

-Retirement Contribution and Matching \$48,938
+Retirement Contribution and Matching \$51,997

 Value of Unvested Stock Options \$0

-Value of Unvested Restricted Stock \$305,057
+Value of Unvested Restricted Stock \$362,497

-Value of Unvested Performance Awards (3) \$496,102
+Value of Unvested Performance Awards (3) \$724,978

 Outplacement Services (4) \$61,800

-Total: \$2,350,665
+Total: \$2,697,432

-- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2020 of \$412,000.
-Unvested stock options include 31,095 options from 2018 grant at \$9.90/share, 13,852 options from 2019 grant at \$15.30/share, and 43,621 options from 2020 grant at \$9.53/share.
-Unvested restricted stock includes 15,879 shares from 2018 grant, 10,212 shares from 2019 grant, and 16,396 shares from 2020 grant.
-Unvested performance share awards includes 15,879 shares from 2018 grant, 20,425 shares from 2019 grant, and 32,791 shares from 2020 grant.
-Value of unvested stock options, restricted stock and performance share awards based on a share price of \$7.18, the Company's closing stock price on December 31, 2020. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2020.
+- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2021 of \$412,000.
+Unvested stock options include 13,852 options from 2019 grant at \$15.30/share, 43,621 options from 2020 grant at \$9.53/share, and 32,617 options from 2021 grant at \$10.26/share.
+Unvested restricted stock includes 10,212 shares from 2019 grant, 16,396 shares from 2020 grant, and 15,839 shares from 2021 grant.
+Unvested performance share awards includes 20,425 shares from 2019 grant, 32,791 shares from 2020 grant, and 31,676 shares from 2021 grant.
+The value of unvested stock options, restricted stock and performance share awards is based on the share price of \$8.54, the Company's closing stock price on December 31, 2021. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2021.
 Termination by the executive for "Good Reason" means a material diminution of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement. - (3) For purposes of this analysis, we have assumed that the performance share awards vest at target (100%). - (4) Executive also entitled to outplacement services valued at not more than 15% of base salary.
 For purposes of this analysis, we valued the outplacement services at 15% of base salary.

 - a Company termination of Mr. Chang's employment for cause; - Mr. Chang's voluntary termination of his employment with the Company (not for "Good Reason"); or - Mr. Chang's employment with the Company is terminated due to his death or disability, no extra benefits are payable by the Company to Mr. Chang as a result of any such events, other than accrued obligations and benefits owed by the Company to Mr. Chang (such as base salary through the date of termination and his outstanding balance in the Company's 401k Plan and Supplemental Plan).
-In the event termination his base salary. is not for cause, Mr. Chang would also be e entitled to receive a n amount equal to 50% of •
+In the event termination is not for cause, Mr. Chang would also be entitled to receive an amount equal to 50% of his base salary.

-The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2020 for Kelly Munson, the Company's Chief Administrative and Information Officer.
+The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2021 for Kelly Munson, the Company's Chief Administrative and Information Officer.